AissamDjahnine/aissamdjahnine.github.io/education.md

 **Bachelor’s Degree, Electrical and Electronics Engineering**
 **Paris, France**
 **2017 - 2018**
-- Signals and Systems, Magnetic Induction, and Energy Conversion.
-- Programming, Embedded Systems, Smart Grid Technologies, and Robotic Systems.
+- Signals and systems, Magnetic induction and energy conversion, Mathematical tools for electronics, Programming and numerical methods, Smart grids and energy management, Techniques and devices for analog electronics, Digital systems and embedded processors, Radiation and propagation, Robotic systems.

 ---